griffithlab/pmbio.org/_posts/0005-02-03-Somatic_SNV_and_Indel_Manual_Review.md

 **Total coverage:** The total coverage indicates the number of sequencing reads that align to the locus of interest.
 Typically, at least 20X coverage in both normal and tumor tracks is required to make accurate calls.
 The rationale for the normal track coverage threshold is that if a sequencing artifact is present at a relatively low frequency (<5% occurrence), and if the normal track has <20 reads, it is difficult to confidently rule out the presence of a sequencing artifact.
 Additionally, calling a variant with low coverage has important downstream implications.
 When the tumor track has low coverage, variant allele frequency (VAF) estimates can be heavily influence by sequencing noise and sampling bias.
 This may result in: a false negative with an underestimated VAF, a false positive due to over-estimation of the VAF, and/or a true positive call with inaccurate VAF.

 **Variant coverage:** The variant coverage indicates the number of sequencing reads aligned to the locus of interest that contain the variant.
 Typically, we require at least 5 variant-supporting reads to confidently call a variant as somatic.
 This requirement eliminates short insert variants, which occur if the variant is found on small nucleic acid fragments whereby sequencing from each end results in overlapping reads.
 Variants supported by read pairs produced from these short fragments can result in the appearance of two independent reads supporting a variant when in reality, they represent only a single nucleic acid molecule.
 Using variant coverage thresholds eliminate many variants that require manual review but it can unfortunately eliminate true somatic variants that are sub-clonal and only found in a few cells.

-The following code allows you to filter on the VAF, total coverage, and variant coverage:

-TO DO: INSERT CODE FOR FILTERING

 ##### **Manual Review**